 Take On-the-Go Toys

-Of course, you can bring along electronic doo-dads to keep kids content during long road trips, but I suggest holding off on the iPods, Gameboys, and portable DVD players until the last leg of your journey.
-Start instead with old-fashioned fun like books (a few favorites plus a new title or two), travel puzzles, coloring and activity books, a travel arts and craft kit, and sticker scenes.
+Of course, you can bring along electronic doo-dads to keep kids content during long road trips, but I suggest holding off on the video games and movies until the last leg of your journey.
+Start instead with old-fashioned fun, like books (a few favorites plus a new title or two), travel puzzles, coloring and activity books, a travel arts and craft kits, and sticker scenes.
 You can purchase a lap travel tray to help facilitate these activities.
 It always helps if an adult can ride in the backseat for at least a portion of the trip to help entertain kiddos (and break-up sibling fights)!